-We benchmark each of our \numModels{} models on each of the \testsize{} sentences in our test set.
-The results of our benchmark are shown in Figure~\ref{fig:all-bench}.
-We find that OpenAI's proprietary models perform significantly better than any of the other open-source models we test.
-Additionally, no open-source model that we considered had performance high enough to be considered even a poor substitute.
-We acknowledge this is likely due to our hardware constraints, although they are typical of the average researcher.
-We also observe a number of subtleties relating to LLM applications as a whole.
-While we specifically observe these subtleties in relation to \textit{annotation}, we believe our observations are likely to be broadly applicable to \textit{any} application of an LLM. \textbf{We recommend that other researchers respond to our recommendations in their own work to avoid confounds when reporting results.}
+We benchmarked each of our \numModels{} models on each of the \testsize{} sentences in our test set.
+The results are shown in Figure~\ref{fig:all-bench}.
+OpenAI's proprietary models performed significantly better than any of the open-source models we tested.
+No open-source model that we tested had performance high enough to be considered even a poor substitute.
+Examination of the open-source models' outputs indicates a lack of substantial training convergence within 10 epochs for all models.
+Graphs of the open source models' performance at 1, 5, and 10 epochs are included in Appendix~\ref{sec:appendix:epochs}.
+Each of the open-source models took <12 hours to train, but the training time is extremely sensitive to specific hardware configurations.
+We hypothesize that given enough compute, modern open-source models may eventually reach the performance of OpenAI's proprietary models.
+We briefly summarize some notable lessons from working with the open-source models below.
+We then discuss the performance of the OpenAI models in greater detail.